matthew-dailey/matthew-dailey.github.io/_posts/2016-02-21-choosing-a-wireless-channel.markdown

 categories: home networking
 ---

-I recently decided to relocate the router in my house upstairs where I'm setting up my new home office so that I can get the wired connection up there.
-This seemed like the simplest to do, and also the least destructive (compared to, say, trying to wire up the house for ethernet).
+I recently decided to relocate the router in my house upstairs where I'm setting up my new home office.
+This seemed like the simplest way to get a wired connection, and also the least destructive (compared to, say, trying to wire up the house for ethernet).

 So now the TV (really, the conduit for Netflix) is further from the router, so I'd expect the signal to be worse, but overall not affect performance.
-First test: Netflix streamed fine.
-Second attempt: nothing, then slow loading, then the dreaded *standard definition television*.
+First attempt: Netflix streamed fine.
+Second attempt: nothing, followed by slow loading, and finally the dreaded *standard definition television*.

-## Channels
+## Wireless Channels

 First off, in your wireless router's settings, you can select a Channel for it to broadcast on.
 These channels correspond to frequencies, and North American routers are supposed to use Channels 1 to 11, which exist within the 2.41 to 2.47 GHz range.